EarthyScience/FAIRSenDD/mid-term-report/fairsendd-mid-term-report.md

 [(Eckmann et al.)](https://iopscience.iop.org/article/10.1209/0295-5075/4/9/004).
 The recurrence plot is derived by comparing every pairwise combination of time steps in the time series according to some similarity measure.
-This leads to a quadratic binary matrix with true values indicating that two timesteps are similar, while false values indicate they are distinct.
+This leads to a quadratic binary matrix with true values indicating that two time steps are similar, while false values indicate they are distinct.

 ![